Register a death

 The registration takes about 30 minutes if all the necessary information about the deceased is available.
 This will include:

-On weekends and bank holidays, a registrar is on duty 10am to 12pm to issue paperwork for any urgent burials to take place.
-The registrar will contact the individual whose details were provided by the hospital/GP.
+On weekends and bank holidays (except Christmas day and new years’ day), a registrar is on duty 10am to 12pm to issue paperwork for any urgent burials to take place.
+The registrar will contact the individual whose details were provided by the medical examiner’s office.

 What will I need to bring to the appointment?